top of page

 What are our favorite, fun, water-focused things to do at Kern River?

 2. Hiking and Waterfall Chasing: The scenery around Kern River is gorgeous, with hidden waterfalls, creeks, streams and flower fields popping up new wildflower species in every season.
 Pause @ South Creek Falls on your way to the Trail of 100 giant sequoias for some great photo ops.
-To find a trail near you visit Kern River Sierra where you can trail information by area.
-Check out the River Trail & Johnsondale Bridge, or Valhalla Falls on Salmon Creek, or Nobe Young Falls!
+To find a trail near you visit Kern River Sierra where you can see trail information by area.
+Check out the River Trail @ Johnsondale Bridge, or Valhalla Falls on Salmon Creek, or Nobe Young Falls!

 3. Paddle boarding on Lake Isabella: If you are looking for another water sport you could always rent a paddle board or kayak on Lake Isabella.
-During high water season on the Kern, tubing, kayaking and paddle boarding Lake Isabella is fun for the whole family!
+During high water season on the Kern, tubing, kayaking and paddle boarding Lake Isabella is super fun for the whole family!
 We recommend launching near French Gulch or Boulder Gulch for best access.

 4. Hot Springs: Everyone has to visit the hot springs at least once in their life.
 Remington Hot Springs are absolutely stunning, quite relaxing, and relatively easy to get to.